<tc>Mulching - save water and promote growth</tc>

 Rasenschnitt

-When using grass clippings, the mulch layer needs to be loosened occasionally so that more oxygen can reach the soil, which is important after rainy days.
-The time period of use is also important to prevent mold from forming in permanently damp conditions.
-In temperate climates in spring and autumn, I recommend only covering the soil lightly with mulch.
+When using grass clippings, the mulch layer needs to be loosened occasionally to allow more oxygen to reach the soil, which is important after rainy days.
+The timing of use is also important to prevent mold growth in persistently humid conditions.
+In temperate climates, I recommend only covering the soil lightly with mulch in spring and fall.

-Bark mulch usually has larger pieces of wood, is easy to spread and reliably covers the soil.
-The long-lasting material is decomposed more slowly by microorganisms and therefore, like straw, requires more nitrogen from the soil.
-Bark mulch also lowers the pH value of the soil by releasing tannins, which is not a problem for plants that prefer acidic soils.
-Plants that prefer alkaline soil can react sensitively to this, which can be seen in the yellowing of the leaves (chlorosis).
+Bark mulch usually consists of larger wood pieces, is easy to spread, and reliably covers the soil.
+This long-lasting material decomposes more slowly through microorganisms and therefore, similar to straw, requires more nitrogen from the soil.
+Additionally, bark mulch lowers the soil pH by releasing tannins; this is not a problem for plants that prefer acidic soils.
+Plants that prefer alkaline soils can react sensitively, which can be seen in the yellowing of the leaves (chlorosis).

 Rindenmulch_-_Mulchen_-_Bark_mulch_-_Tree_mulch_-_Mulching_-_www